 Although MS has not been shown to affect fertility, approximately 15% of all couples have trouble conceiving.
 Given that the hormonal changes of pregnancy affect MS, it is to be expected that the hormonal changes induced by IVF would affect the disease.

 Three studies have addressed this issue.
-It seems that one type of the medications used, GnRH (gonadotropin releasing hormone) agonists, may increase relapse rates (though this effect is not seen with GnRH antagonists).
-This increase in relapse rates is present for at least 3 months following treatment.
+It seems that one type of medication used, GnRH (gonadotropin releasing hormone) agonists (LONG protocol), may increase relapse rates.
+This increase is present for at least 3 months following treatment.
 Failure of IVF was also shown to be associated with an increased relapse rate.

 Interestingly, low-dose naltrexone (LDN) has been shown to be an effective treatment for infertility in people with polycystic ovarian syndrome.
 Given its possible benefits in MS, this warrants further research.

 The evidence cited above suggests that following the OMS Program can provide a number of benefits.
 During pregnancy, the mother will experience reduced MS disease activity and progression over and above the benefits derived from pregnancy alone.
 She will also have a reduced risk of:

 - Gestational diabetes

 - Prolonged labor